-Any student who leaves school during the session should, on the last day he/she attends, report to his/her counselor and return all school property (including student ID).
+Any student who leaves school during the session should, on the last day he/she attends, report to his/her counselorand returnall school property (including student ID).

 A parent or guardian must complete the withdrawal/transfer form.
 Unless this is completed, the school is under no obligation to give out information to prospective employers, armed services, or other schools.
-Transcripts or references will be furnished to schools only when the parent/guardian has signed a release for records.
+No transcripts or references will be furnished to schools.
 Students who drop out and re-enroll must have a parental conference with the principal prior to re-enrolling.